-The basis for management and control of market risk in the liquidity portfolio is provided by policies for asset liability and for investment management with an associated investment mandate.
+The basis for management and control of market risk in the portfolio of securities is provided by policies for asset liability and for investment management with an associated investment mandate.
 The company's risk management and compliance function continuously assesses exposure in relation to approved risk acceptance and parameters in quarterly risk and compliance reports for the board.
-The board-approved parameter as a percentage of core tier 1 capital is meant to cover the interest-rate risk of a two-percentage-point parallel change in the interest-rate curve and increased credit-spread outcomes in the company's portfolio of securities.
-Market risk in the liquidity portfolio is managed on a daily basis by the funding department in line with its mandate and the company's risk policies.
+The board-approved parameter as a percentage of core tier 1 capital is meant to cover the interest-rate risk in the bank portfolio of a two-percentage-point parallel change in the interest-rate curve and increased credit-spread outcomes in the company's portfolio of securities.
+Market risk in the securities portfolio is managed on a daily basis by the funding department in line with its mandate and the company's risk policies.

-The capital requirement for market risk is taken into account in the standardised method for credit risk, and totalled NOK 102 million at 31 December 2017, including risk weighting of the various investments in securities.
-Assessments of capital requirements for interest-rate and credit-spread risk are included in the evaluation of Pillar 2.
-EBK's enterprise-specific Pillar 2 requirement of 0.5 per cent is considered to be adequate for meeting future capital requirements for the Pillar 2 supplement related to interest-rate and credit-spread risk.
+The capital requirement for credit risk in the securities portfolio is taken into account in the standardised method for credit risk, and totalled NOK 139.5 million at 31 December 2018, including risk-weighting of the various investments in securities.
+Assessments of capital requirements for market risk, including interest-rate risk in the bank portfolio and credit-spread risk in the securities portfolio, are included in the evaluation of Pillar 2.
+EBK's enterprise-specific Pillar 2 requirement of 0.5 per cent is considered to be adequate for meeting future Pillar 2 capital requirements related to market risk.